 During the past summer, Greg applied this approach to the optimization of a Chemical Vapor Deposition (CVD) reactor.
 Modeled as a finite element problem in MP SALSA, this application leads to an optimization problem where we maximize the uniformity of the wafer thickness by manipulating operating and geometric decisions in the reactor chamber.
 For this problem, the rSQP optimization algorithm takes full advantage of the finite element meshing, initialization and large-scale iterative solvers in MP SALSA and has also been run on parallel processors.
-Because, the tailored rSOP approach allows simultaneous convergence and optimization, it allows the CVD optimization to be run about an order of magnitude faster than with standard black box solvers.
-Greg is extending this approach to include rSQP++ and to larger problems with three dimensional flow fields.
+Because, the tailored rSQP approach allows simultaneous convergence and optimization, it allows the CVD optimization to be run about an order of magnitude faster than with standard black box solvers.
+Greg recently passed his Ph.D. proposal exam and is extending this approach to larger problems with three dimensional flow fields.
 In addition, he is considering novel constraint aggregation strategies for problems that are very highly constrained within these flow fields.
-He is also exploring trust region strategies and the use of KS functions to aggregate large numbers of inequality constraints that occur in these optimization problems.
-In doing so, the OP subproblem becomes much smaller and faster to solve.
-A paper that describes this approach was presented at the First CSRI Workshop on PDE-based Optimization and is listed below.
-Finally, Cong Xu recently joined this project and will also be investigating optimization problems arising in fluid dynamics and transport phenomena using Smooth Particle Hydrodynamics (SPH).
+He is also exploring the use of KS functions to aggregate large numbers of inequality constraints that occur in these optimization problems.
+In doing so, the QP subproblem becomes much smaller and faster to solve.